mf1024/mf1024.github.ioo/_posts/2019-06-22-Create-Pytorch-Datasets-and-Dataloaders.markdown

-I don't have two separeate sets of images for training and testing, so I will have to do the splitting with ImageNetDataset class.
-To make the splits I will create two different ImageNetDataset instances where train and test datases use two non-overlaping sets of images from the data.
+I don't have two separate sets of images for training and testing, so I will have to do the splitting with ImageNetDataset class.
+To make the splits I will create two different ImageNetDataset instances where train and test datasets use two non-overlapping sets of images from the data.

 To achieve this I introduce **img_idxes** list in the ImageNetDataset class, which I create with numbers from 0 to N-1, where N is the number of all samples in the data.
-Then I will shuffle the **img_idxes** randomly (have to make sure that the shuffle is done with the same random seed in the test instance and in the train instance so that the sets do not overlap) and I will keep the first 90% of the **img_idxes** in the case of train train instance and last 10% of the **img_idxes** in the case of test instance.
+Then I will shuffle the **img_idxes** randomly (have to make sure that the shuffle is done with the same random seed in the test instance and in the train instance so that the sets do not overlap) and I will keep the first 90% of the **img_idxes** in the case of train instance and last 10% of the **img_idxes** in the case of test instance.
 And then when accessing the image info from the image_list - I will use indexes from **img_idxes**.

 {% highlight python %}